bit4mind/anon-service/README.md

 and then reactivate it faster.
-You can install it to start automatically at boot: in this case you could restart service simply restarting your connection and continue to use the script for editing torrc file, configuring dnscrypt servers and relays or removing all things.
+You can install it to start automatically at boot: in this case you could restart service simply restarting your connection and continue to use the script for editing configuration file, configuring dnscrypt servers and relays or removing all things.
 Editing torrc file you can customize your tor configuration (https://tor.void.gr/docs/tor-manual.html.en).
+Editing iptables rules you can grant yourself ssh access from remote machines and other stuff.

 Usage: